NOSE BREATHING IN TENNIS: Why Breathing Like a Racehorse Improves Performance

 · My heart rate dropped by 25% - the hyperventilation state was gone due to improved oxygenation of the muscle

-· My breathing rate went from 18 breathes per minute to 14 – again, better and more efficient oxygenation of the muscles
+· My breathing rate went from 18 breaths per minute to 14 – again, better and more efficient oxygenation of the muscles

-· Exercising became a more pleasant experience – the stressful state I believed was fundamental to getting “in shape” had been replaced by an almost meditative experience.
+· Exercising became a more pleasant experience – the stressful state believed to be fundamental to getting “in shape” had been replaced by an almost meditative experience.

 This is how you can incorporate nose breathing into your training and during matches: